jackolney/travis-ci-latex-pdf/README.md

 * automatically downloads LaTeX packages which are needed

 #### Con:
-* Build times are slightly longer than with option 2.
-* Does not use pdflatex to compile, but [Tectonic](https://tectonic-typesetting.github.io) which is a fork of XeTeX (thanks to [ShreevatsaR](https://tex.stackexchange.com/users/48/shreevatsar) for pointing this out).
+* It's not really a disadvantage in general, but it can be: it does not use pdflatex to compile, but [Tectonic](https://tectonic-typesetting.github.io) which is a fork of XeTeX (thanks to [ShreevatsaR](https://tex.stackexchange.com/users/48/shreevatsar) for pointing this out).

-Build time MWE: 3-4 minutes
+Build time example file: 1-2 minutes

 Want this?
 Instructions [below](#tectonic).